 - Fork the repository

 At the top right corner, you will see the term "fork".
 All you need to do is click it and you will have created a copy of the same project in your account.
-The URL will change to:

-- Clone it to your local machine
+- Clone the project into your local machine

 git clone https://github.com/<YourUserName>/<projectname>